finkel-lang/finkel/doc/index.rst

 Introduction
 ------------

-Finkel is a statically typed, purely functional, and non-strict-by-default dialect of the `Lisp
+Finkel is a statically typed, purely functional, and non-strict-by-default `LISP
 <https://en.wikipedia.org/wiki/Lisp_(programming_language)>`_
-programming language.
+flavored programming language.
 Or in other words, `Haskell
 <https://haskell.org>`_ **in S-expression**. [#f1]_

 Finkel has the following features: